 Travel Route: Austin – Guadalupe River – Fredericksburg – San Antonio

-A driving route that goes west traversed through live oaks and juniper trees, over hilly terrain, and ends at the not so clear but rushing waters of Guadalupe River.
-From there through similar terrain to Fredericksburg, an attractive small town known for its wineries and as the birthplace of Admiral Chester Nimitz.
+A driving route west traversed through oaks and juniper trees, over hilly terrain, and ended at the not-so-clear but rushing waters of Guadalupe River.
+From there, through similar terrain to Fredericksburg, an attractive small town known for its wineries and as the birthplace of Admiral Chester Nimitz.

-First, I have not visited all 50 states, but it’s clear that Texas has a lot of pride.
-How do a nation’s heritage, identity, character, and dreams get created?
-As someone who was born and raised in Israel, I saw it happening when I grew up.
 The Alamo is a heroic story of Texans taking matters into their own hands and fighting for what is right.
-This event created a mark of identity: who we are, what does the land means for us, what we will stand for, and who we will become.
+This event created a mark of identity: who we are, what the land means for us, what we will stand for, and who we will become.
 People saw Texas as a place of possibilities that are made, not given.
 And this is why I think that Texas is a state of mind!

-Tomorrow I will start a drive to west Texas, to the desert, and being in the desert is, without a doubt, a state of mind, which I love.
+Tomorrow I will start driving to west Texas, Marfa, and the desert.
+And being in the desert is, without a doubt, a state of mind I love.